 Calculation of Slug Force

 Slug force is equal to the change in momentum with respect to time.
-Refer to the below-attached figure:
+The equation used for the calculation of slug forces is provided in the attached figure:

 Static Analysis of Piping Systems Carrying Slug Flow